2012–13 Saudi Pro League

-The 2012–13 Saudi Professional League (known as the Zain Professional League for sponsorship reasons) was the 37th season of the Saudi Professional League, the top Saudi professional league for association football clubs, since its establishment in 1976.
+The 2012–13 Saudi Professional League (known as the Zain Professional League for sponsorship reasons) was the 37th season of the Saudi Pro League, the top Saudi professional league for association football clubs, since its establishment in 1976.
 The season began on 2 August 2012 and ended on 27 April 2013.
 Al-Shabab were the defending champions.
 The league was contested by the 12 teams from the 2011–12 season as well as Al-Shoulla and Al-Wehda, who joined as the promoted clubs from the 2011–12 First Division.
-They replace Al-Ansar and Al-Qadisiyah who were relegated to the 2012–13 First Division.
+They replace Al-Ansar and Al-Qadsiah who were relegated to the 2012–13 First Division.

-On 14 April, Al-Fateh won their first League title, with 2 games to spare, following a 1–0 home win over Al-Ahli.
+On 14 April, Al-Fateh won their first league title, with two games to spare, following a 1–0 home win over Al-Ahli.
 Al-Fateh became the seventh club to win the Pro League.
 This is considered by many to be one of the greatest shocks in Saudi football history, especially considering that Al-Fateh were promoted to the Pro League for the first time only four years earlier.

 Al-Wehda were the first team to be relegated following a 2–1 home defeat to Al-Faisaly on 29 March.
 Hajer became the second and final team to be relegated following a 2–1 defeat away to Al-Shabab on the final matchday.

 Teams

 Fourteen teams competed in the league – the twelve teams from the previous season and the two teams promoted from the First Division.
 The promoted teams were Al-Shoulla (returning after an absence of eight seasons) and Al-Wehda (returning after a season's absence).
-They replaced Al-Qadisiyah (ending their three-year top-flight spell) and Al-Ansar (who were relegated after one season in the top flight).
+They replaced Al-Qadsiah (ending their three-year top-flight spell) and Al-Ansar (who were relegated after one season in the top flight).